OpenMDAO/POEMs/POEM_063.md

 Handling constraints internally is currently done through a dictionary keyed by variable name.
 To allow multiple constraints on a single variable breaks this storage assumption.
-The design team considered two paths:
+The design team considered three paths:

 1. change the storage data structure for responses